Earth Day - Be more environmentally friendly

-Saturday April 22 will be the 48th Earth Day.
-This global occasion is now recognised in more than 193 countries, and events are held to demonstrate support for environmental protection.
+Sunday, April 22 marked the 48th Earth Day.
+Earth Day has become a global celebration now recognised in more than 193 countries, with events held to demonstrate support for environmental protection.

 On Earth Day 2016, the landmark Paris Agreement was signed by the United States, China, and around 120 other countries.

-This signing satisfied a key requirement for the entry into force of the historic draft climate protection treaty adopted by consensus of the 195 nations present at the 2015 United Nations Climate Change Conference in Paris.
+The signing satisfied a key requirement for the entry into force of the historic climate protection treaty adopted by consensus of the 195 nations present at the 2015 United Nations Climate Change Conference in Paris.

-That was of course before US President, Donald Trump took office, and stated his disbelief in man-made climate change, regardless of the irrefutable evidence to prove it.
+That was, of course, before US President Donald Trump took office, and repeatedly stated his scepticism of human-driven climate change, regardless of the overwhelming evidence to supporting it.

-In 1895, Svante Arrhenius first calculated the impact that increasing carbon dioxide could have on Earth's temperature.
+In 1895, Svante Arrhenius first calculated the effect that increasing carbon dioxide could have on Earth's temperature.

 Since then, scientists have further refined their understanding of the greenhouse effect and the role our rising carbon emissions are having on it.